SyncfusionExamples/binding-list-data-and-service-urls-to-the-blazor-tree-grid/README.md

 * [.NET Core SDK 3.1.3+](https://dotnet.microsoft.com/download/dotnet-core/3.1)

 ## How to run this application
-To run this application, you need to first clone or download the ‘binding list data and service urls to the blazor treegrid’ repository and then open it in Visual Studio 2019.
+To run this application, you need to first clone or download the ‘binding list data and service urls to the blazor tree grid’ repository and then open it in Visual Studio 2019.
 Now, build and run your project to view the output.

 ## Further help